 But what makes this breed special (and gives his name) is your tail short, tall and curled, which forms a kind of pompom.
 The Japanese see it as a chrysanthemum, good luck symbol according to japanese beliefs.
 This trait is derived from an autosomal gene. (that is to say, located on a non-sex chromosome; neither X nor Y) recessive and has no negative impact on the animal.

 The fur of the Japanese Bobtail can be short or semi-long hair, with little undercoat in both cases.
 In any case, can be tortoiseshell or tortoiseshell.
 All cat coat colors are accepted, except for chocolate, the lilac, the cinnamon and the tawny.
-The tricolor coat, also called Mi-Ké (that means “Three hairs” in Japanese), is the most appreciated, as it is said to bring good luck to its owners.
+The tricolor coat, also called Mi-Ké (What does "three hairs" mean in Japanese?), is the most appreciated, as it is said to bring good luck to its owners.
 Last, to be accepted, color must be solid and deep or, when there are many colors, present pronounced contrasts.

 Size and weight